 Synthetic pitches: the expertise available to date concludes that the health risk is of little concern | handles

 Recycling used tires in the form of aggregates for the production of synthetic floors and coatings is one of the main ways of recycling tire waste.
-These synthetic surfacings, increasingly used for sports grounds and outdoor or indoor playgrounds, have for some years raised concerns about their possible impact on health and the environment.
+These synthetic surfacings, increasingly used for sports grounds and outdoor or indoor playgrounds, have for some years raised concerns regarding their possible impact on health and the environment.
 In this context, the Agency draws up an inventory of the knowledge available on the subject.
 The data compiled relate to the chemical substances that enter into the composition of these grounds but also those used for their production, installation and maintenance.

 The available studies do not highlight any health risk, they evoke potential risks for the environment